Caitlyn Jenner Meets Stephen King’s Pennywise In Offensive ISIS-Fueled Ads

 What do you think of the morality behind Sabo’s cartoonish Caitlyn Jenner/Pennywise mash-ups?
 Leave your thoughts in the comments section below.

-[Featured image by Sabo/Unsavoryagents]
+[Featured Image by Sabo/Unsavoryagents]